-The CTA text is another important factor in boosting your email subscription.
+The CTA text is another important factor in boosting your email subscriptions.
 You can’t expect great results by using simple text like Sign Up, Subscribe, etc. Your CTA should provide clear value and have strong relevance to the topic.
 Joanna Wiebe from Copyblogger suggests using simple CTA text.
 You can also check out the Crazy Egg and Unbounce guidelines to write better CTA.

-You have to create a campaign to perform the split-test on SumoMe.
+You have to create a campaign to perform the split-test on Sumo.
 Then, go to the ‘Popups & A/B Tests’ section.
 Here, you can add new or existing popups to the campaign.
 You can choose the frequency for the popups and find out various performance metrics like the number of subscribers, conversion rate, improvement, etc.